 Built on the former site of the iconic Bethlehem Steel Works plant in the Lehigh Valley region, Sands Bethlehem opened its doors in 2009 and now attracts over 9 million visitors per year.

-The property is owned by Las Vegas Sands (LVS), the largest casino corporation in the world, and boasts more than 3,000 slot machines and 200 table games, along with one of the biggest poker rooms in the state.
+The venue boasts more than 3,000 slot machines and 200 table games, and features one of the biggest poker rooms in the state.

 What kind of bonuses will Sands Online Casino offer?

-Sands is not afraid to make big bets on its properties.
-The company spent upwards of $900 million building Sands Bethlehem, making it the most expensive casino in the state.
-That said, we expect Sands to fully embrace bonus incentives, even though the crippling 54% tax rate levied on online slots might compel smaller casinos to give away smaller amounts.
+Sands was never afraid to make big bets on its properties, and its new owner, Wind Creek, seems fully capable of handling a substantial amount of risk itself.
+That said, we expect Sands’ new owners to fully embrace bonus incentives, even though the crippling 54% tax rate levied on online slots might compel smaller casinos to give away smaller amounts.